 UK Colloids 2017 International Colloid and Surface Science Symposium, 10-12 July 2017, Manchester

-This is the third colloid science conference in this series and will be held in Manchester from July 10th – 12th 2017.
-It is being jointly organized by the RSC Colloid and Interface Science Group and the SCI Colloid and Surface Science Group and will provide a perfect opportunity for UK and international researchers interested in colloid and interface science to meet, present and discuss issues related to current developments in this field.
+This was the third colloid science conference in this series that was held in Manchester from July 10th – 12th 2017.
+It was jointly organized by the RSC Colloid and Interface Science Group and the SCI Colloid and Surface Science Group and provided a perfect opportunity for UK and international researchers interested in colloid and interface science to meet, present and discuss issues related to current developments in this field.

 Meeting themes include: • Wetting • Nanoparticles • Foams/Bubbles/Emulsions and microemulsions • Colloidal suspensions • Programmable self-assembly • Biocolloids and Biointerfaces • Charcterisation of Formulated Products • Colloidal Physics • Formulation Science and Engineering

-Social Events The conference dinner will be held at the world famous Old Trafford the home of Manchester United.
+Social Events The conference dinner was held at the world famous Old Trafford the home of Manchester United.
 The evening will start with a drinks reception in the fascinating museum.
 Other social events include a welcome and pre-registration event in the Power Hall of the Museum of Science and Industry.
-Where some of the machines will be running.
-There will also be poster sessions at Manchester Central with a chance to network with other delegates and the exhibitors.
+Where some of the machines were running.
+There were also poster sessions at Manchester Central with a chance to network with other delegates and the exhibitors.

 Manchester is the European City of Science 2016 – recognition of its unique scientific heritage and contribution to scientific discovery, innovation and industry.
 From Rutherford splitting the atom almost 100 years ago, to Alan Turing’s ground-breaking work with computers, to more modern world firsts such as the test-tube baby, bionic eye implant and the isolation of graphene – Manchester has a great science story to tell.

-A flier can be found at this link.
+A flyer can be found at this link.

 Richard Greenwood | Birmingham University | Conference Chair